Travis Jankowski Player Props: Rangers vs. Royals

-After going 2-for-3 with a double and two RBI in his last game, Travis Jankowski and the Texas Rangers face the Kansas City Royals (who will start Jordan Lyles) at 8:05 PM ET on Tuesday.
+After going 0-for-4 in his last game, Travis Jankowski and the Texas Rangers face the Kansas City Royals (who will hand the ball to Brad Keller) at 8:05 PM ET on Wednesday.

-He racked up two hits (going 2-for-3 with a double and two RBI) in his last game against the Royals.

 Travis Jankowski Game Info & Props vs. the Royals